 For example, for an individual receiving thirty hours of in-home care a week, the cost breakdown is as follows:

 According to the LTC NEWS Cost of Care Calculator, the national average cost of in-home care runs about $25 an hour.
 The cost would run $3000 a month, and a $3000 a month benefit would easily pay for this care easing the stress on your family and your pocketbook.

 What if you only had $2000 a month in LTC Insurance benefits?
-That would provide you with almost 87 hours of in-home care every month.
+That would provide you with about 80 hours of in-home care every month.